 Allocation of funds

-- Schools' individual RREAP funding is paid through school appropriations each year.
-The decision-making for use of this payment is the responsibility of the school and the parent organisation within the school.
+- The decision-making for use of individual school payments is the responsibility of the school and the parent organisation within the school.
 RREAP Individual School Guidelines must be followed in allocating this funding.

 - School cluster committee (SCC) funding is paid through the SCC Host School.
 SCCs are responsible for the allocation of this funding.
 Membership on this committee consists of a school principal or their representative and one school parent organisation representative from each school in the cluster.
 Funding must be spent according to the RREAP School Cluster Committee guidelines.